mlorentedev/astrowind/README.md

 Any static assets, like images, can be placed in the `public/` directory.

-- Manage translations in `src/i18n/ui.ts`
-- Edit home page in `src/pages/index.astro` and multilingual in `src/pages/[lang]/index.astro`
-- Edit multilingual pages in `src/pages/[lang]/...`
-- Edit site header elements in `src/components/Header.astro`
-- Add your name to the footer in `src/components/Footer.astro`
-- Discover the blog articles included in ES, EN and FR in `src/pages/[lang]/blog/`
-- Customize the general layout of the site in `src/layouts/Layout.astro`
-- Customize the blog post page layout in `src/layouts/BlogPost.astro`

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: